blackmoney069/IdentityBasedEnc/readme.md

 - socket module for socket programming
 - ssl module for using TLS on authority server
 - base64 string encodings
-- cryptography fernet module for symmtric encryption
+- cryptography fernet module for symmetric encryption

 ## Core Protocol